 Click here to jump straight to the reviews!

 Regardless of the inconsistencies in all of the advice out there, I'm here to tell you.
 There's a sweet spot between high-end professional microphones and consumer mics.
+This range is where the best cheap microphones land.

 You don't want some USB mic designed for some kid who wants to be a podcaster before putting the mic in the closet.
 You also don't need to commit to a $500 or $2,000 dollar purchase either.